marina-or-not/portfolio/content/portfolio/work6.md

 October 2018, Amsterdam.
 <!--more-->

 Directing, camera, editing.

-with Julia Vavra, Karina Villafan, Johhan Rosenberg, Andreas Hannes.
+Цith Julia Vavra, Karina Villafan, Johhan Rosenberg, Andreas Hannes.

 /if there were feelings instead of water in the ocean, and people were some fish in it, i would become a bubble of air coming to the surface when they endeavour to communicate/